Galaxy Clustering with LSST: Effects of Number Count Bias from Blending: Bias in Galaxy Clustering

-The multiple-to-one sample has a larger amplitude than the one-to-one sample.
+Indeed, at small scales the multiple-to-one sample has a larger amplitude than the one-to-one sample.
 The correlation function of the all observed sample lies in between, as expected given that it is a superset of the two.
 These differences are expected given our definition of the multiple-to-one sample: projected alignments between objects will occur more often in environments with a higher clustering bias, resulting in a higher correlation function.
 The one-to-one sample, which selects isolated objects, should have a comparatively lower correlation function.

-At small scales ($<10'$), all three observed samples exhibit less clustering than the truth; for the all observed sample (what we will measure in LSST) the deviation can be beyond $3\sigma$ as measured in DC2.
+The small-scale deviation between the one-to-one and multiple-to-one samples can be beyond $3\sigma$ as measured in DC2.
+We emphasize that, since our observed samples differ purely based on their blendedness, we can infer that the differences in their measured correlation functions are due to blending alone.

 At larger scales, the observed samples are mostly consistent with the truth but show deviations on the order of $0.5\sigma$ in the higher two redshift bins.
-However, these deviations at large scales are consistent between the one-to-one and multiple-to-one samples, suggesting that the origin is likely not blending.
+These deviations at large scales are consistent between the one-to-one and multiple-to-one samples, suggesting (as previously discussed) that the origin is likely not blending.
+A deviation below $1\sigma$ is acceptable here, and it is difficult—and irrelevant to our conclusions—to identify the exact observational effect that causes these deviations.

 We extrapolate these DC2-based results to the full LSST area by rescaling the uncertainties by the area ratio, $A_{\rm{ratio}} = \sqrt{A_{\rm{LSST}}/A_{\rm{DC2}}} \approx 7.8$, where $A_{\rm{LSST}} = 18000$\,deg$^{2}$ and $A_{\rm{DC2}} = 294$\,deg$^{2}$.
 On small scales, this may translate into deviations of up to $21\sigma$ or larger.
 These deviations may complicate efforts to measure and model nonlinear galaxy bias~\citep{Nicola23} and other small scale effects \cite[e.g.,][]{2019OJAp....2E...4C}.